-our directors are elected to staggered terms, which prevents the entire board from being replaced in any single year; and our bylaws provide that, until November 12, 2006, the affirmative vote of at least 80% of our board of directors (excluding directors who are serving as an officer or employee) will be required to remove William H. Rastetter, Ph.D. from his position as our Executive Chairman and to remove James C. Mullen as our Chief Executive Officer and President.
+our directors are elected to staggered terms, which prevents the entire board from being replaced in any single year;

+advance notice is required for nomination of candidates for election as a director and for proposals to be brought before an annual meeting of stockholders; and our bylaws provide that, until November 12, 2006, the affirmative vote of at least 80% of our board of directors (excluding directors who are serving as an officer or employee) will be required to remove William H. Rastetter, Ph.D. from his position as our Executive Chairman and to remove James C. Mullen as our Chief Executive Officer and President.